avantifellows/plio-frontend/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**
 Add any other context about the problem here.
 Ex: This seems to also happen at another page and [...]

+**Housekeeping**
+Make sure to add the relevant details on the right pane like Labels/Projects/Milestones etc.